The Xometry app works best with JavaScript enabled!

 Both types of tests apply a load to cause plastic deformation in a material.
 However, the direction of the load is different (compressive vs. tensile) and the extent of the load is different (limited to surface indentation vs. complete yield).

-How Is Hardness Testing Measured?
+Hardness Testing Standards

 There are various standards available for the different hardness testing methods.
 Generally, the internationally accepted standards for hardness testing are those issued by ASTM (American Society for Testing Materials) and ISO (International Organization for Standardization).
 The two standards are very similar for each corresponding type of hardness test but have small differences between them for details such as the minimum thickness of the sample.
 The common ASTM and ISO standards for the four most popular hardness tests in metallic materials are listed below: